AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-hands-on-with-iceberg-dremio-laptop.md

 ## Conclusion

 Congratulations!
 You’ve just set up a powerful data lakehouse environment on your laptop with Apache Iceberg, Dremio, and Nessie, and explored hands-on techniques for managing and analyzing data.
-By leveraging the strengths of these open-source tools, you now have the flexibility of data lakes with the performance and reliability of data warehouses—right on your local machine.
+By leveraging the strengths of these open-source tools, you now have the flexibility of data lakes with the performance and reliability of data warehouses - right on your local machine.

 From creating and querying Iceberg tables to managing branches and snapshots with Nessie’s Git-like controls, you’ve seen how this stack can simplify complex data workflows.
 Using Dremio’s intuitive interface, you connected sources, ran queries, explored metadata, and learned how to use Iceberg's versioning and partitioning capabilities for powerful insights.
 Iceberg metadata tables also provide detailed information on data structure, making it easy to track changes, optimize storage, and even run time-travel queries.